uspki/policies/pages/00-background.md

 ## Relationship to Federal Public Key Infrastructure
-The U.S. Government currently manages the Federal Public Key Infrastructure, a trust framework of over one hundred (100) certification authorities used to issue and manage person identity and enterprise device identity certificates for U.S. Federal Government and mission partners.
+The Federal Government currently manages the Federal Public Key Infrastructure, a trust framework of over one hundred (100) certification authorities used to issue and manage person identity and enterprise device identity certificates for Federal Government and mission partners.
 The current Federal Public Key Infrastructure (FPKI) is managed and operated as a _mesh_ public key infrastructure originally intended to establish trust across related communities of interest.

 Government teams recognized the need to create a _new_ Certificate Policy and proposed infrastructure focused on Internet PKI requirements.
 This draft Certificate Policy and proposed infrastructure will not have cross-certificates with the existing Federal Public Key Infrastructure.
-This draft Certificate Policy and proposed infrastructure is one step towards new services intended to support the mission needs, and:
+This is one step towards new services intended to support the mission needs, and:

-- Remove dependencies between the certificate policies and infrastructures for person identity, government enterprise device identity, government code signing, government time stamping, and public trust (Internet) web services
+- Remove dependencies between the certificate policies and infrastructures,
+- Clearly separate person identity, government enterprise device identity, government code signing, government time stamping, and public trust (Internet) web services,
-- Support automation for the missions
+- Support automation for the missions, and
-- Improve customer experience and public transparency for US Government Internet Services
+- Improve customer experience and public transparency for Federal Government Internet Services.

 The Federal Public Key Infrastructure Policy Authority will maintain the governance and voting rights to the management of this draft Certificate Policy.